 - To make a Blanket Stitch, hold the loose yarn to the right of the stitch.
 Move over your designated amount (¼” in our sample) and take a second stitch, coming up within the loose loop of the yarn.
 Pull the yarn to tighten the stitch.
 Hold the stitch tight with your free hand and make another stitch.
 Slow and steady wins the race.

-- At each corner, bring three stitches together to form a diagonal fan as shown below.
+- At each corner, bring three stitches together to form a diagonal fan as shown in the photo above.

-NOTE: If you are brand new to this type of hand stitching, take a look at our Color Block Poncho tutorial.
-We use the same technique and go into additional detail on the basic stitch as well as on how to join thread so you have an unbroken border.
+NOTE: If you are brand new to this type of hand stitching, you can also take a look at our Color Block Poncho tutorial.
+We used the same technique and go into additional detail on the basic stitch as well as on how to join thread so you have an unbroken border.

 Project Design: Alicia Thommas

 Sample Creation and Instructional Outline: Kathy Andrews, What Sew Ever